 There are four courses that make up Summer Field Program.
 You must have the pre-requisite for each course to enroll in that course.
 You may enroll in part of Summer Field Program.
 See your advisor.

 Do I have to pre-register for Summer Field Program?

 Yes.
 You must pre-register for Summer Field Program during the Spring pre-registration process.
-You must also submit a Summer Field Program Application and medical form to the College of Forest Resources Academic Affairs Office by the deadline.
+You must also submit a Summer Field Program Application and medical form to the College of Forest Resources Student Services Office by March 31.
 This ensures a review of your application in a timely manner and allows problems to be resolved.
-Transfer students are strongly encouraged to apply for Admission to MSU by March 1, and to contact the College of Forest Resources Academic Affairs Office for a pre-registration appointment.
+Transfer students are strongly encouraged to apply for Admission to MSU by March 1, and to contact the College of Forest Resources Student Services Office for a pre-registration appointment.

 What are the dates of Summer Field Program?

-Summer Field Program dates can be found at the Course Dates section on this page.
+Summer Field Program dates can be found on the Course Dates section.

 How much is Summer Field Program?